JamieMBright/csd-library/README.md

 ![Time series of clear-sky detection from every CSD model, the same graphic as produced by Example.m](https://github.com/JamieMBright/csd-library/blob/master/Example_output.PNG "Example_output.PNG")

+## Download
+To download or clone this repository, click the above link or [click here to visit the csd-library Github Repository](https://github.com/JamieMBright/csd-library).
+Or simply [download the whole master repository](https://github.com/JamieMBright/csd-library/archive/master.zip) as a `.zip` file.

 ## Input Data
 The different types of input into each methodology are defined with the assumption that all data is at 1-minute resolution, and that all data is a single column vector, and also that each of the same index across different variables corresponds to the same time-step.